A request for review should be submitted by the person issued with the infringement notice.

 stopped to make or answer a phone call

 an appointment or meeting went for longer than expected.

 You must lodge your request for review in writing on the approved form as soon as possible.
 PIN reviews lodged more than 3 months after the infringement notice issue date will not be accepted.

 We respond to PIN reviews within 25 business days of receiving them.
 If you don’t receive a response by this time, you should contact us to determine the status of the review.

-When you apply to have the matter heard in a Magistrates Court, this is known as a ‘court election’.
-If you want to lodge a court election, we must receive the election within 28 days from the date of issue of the fine.
+Requesting a PIN review does not stop you from electing to have the matter heard in a Magistrates Court.
+A court election must be received, in writing, within 28 days from the date of issue of the infringement notice.

-Please be aware that if you choose a local review, the review process may take longer than 28 days.
-If this occurs and you do not agree with the decision, you may not be able to lodge a court election because the legal time limit will have passed.
+Please be aware if you choose to have a PIN review, the court election timeframe may have expired before the review decision is made.
+If this occurs, and you do not agree with the review decision, you will not be able to elect to have the matter heard in a court.

 photos or diagrams showing the exact location of the incident